frederic-perez/AmE-dictionary/data/dictionary.md

 __Polish__ _adj_ :three::hammer: _Polish woman with experience; good references._
 __polish__ _v_
 __politburo__
+__poll watcher__ _n_ A person assigned (as by a political party or candidate) to observe activities at a polling place to guard against illegal voting, fraudulent counting of ballots, and other violations of election laws.
 __pollen__ _n_ :four::astonished::hammer:
 __pollster__ _n_
 __pollutant__ _n_ :two::hammer: